 Photo by Hotel Felicidad and Villa Angela

 The City of Vigan is one of the highlights of the Ilocos region and in the Philippines.
-It is the only UNESCO World Heritage City in the country.
-The city’s main draw is its well-preserved streets and structures.
+It is the only UNESCO World Heritage City in the country and is one of the top tourist spots in Luzon and a top tourist destination in the Philippines.
+The city’s main draw is its well-preserved streets and structures, especially some of the most beautiful churches in the Philippines.
 You can almost feel like you traveled back to Spanish Colonial times when you are in Vigan.

-For an even better experience in Vigan, make sure to choose the right hotel.
-There are accommodation options housed in restored traditional mansions or modern ones influenced by European architecture.
+For an even better experience in Vigan, make sure to choose the right Vigan City hotels.
+There are plenty of options for hotels in Vigan Philippines, ranging from restored traditional mansions or modern ones influenced by European architecture which are regarded as architectural landmarks in the Philippines.
 Choose from our list of the 10 best hotels to stay in at Vigan:

 10. Grandpa’s Inn & Restaurant